Japan House, Home & Garden: Japan's Interior & Exterior Architecture

-Find features on the interior and exterior architecture of the Japanese home & garden including everyday, domestic artifacts such as the kotatsu heated table and tatami mats as well as the special characteristics of Japanese buildings and gardens found in temples, shrines and castles such as stepping stones, senbazuru and stone lanterns.
+Find features on the interior and exterior architecture of the Japanese home & garden including Japanese arts & crafts as well as everyday, domestic artifacts such as the kotatsu heated table and tatami mats as well as the special characteristics of Japanese buildings and gardens found in temples, shrines and castles such as stepping stones, senbazuru and stone lanterns.

 Tatami.
 Few scents conjure up "Japan" so readily as that prevailing when one first slides open the doors to a tatami-floored room.
 That scent has hints of warm summer days and cool autumn nights, and something too of a sweet-scented drying hay-crop about it.